 The HELIOS NanoLab 600 has a Schottky field emission electron gun.
 After emission of electrons, the electrons are accelerated and manipulated by electromagnetic fields.
-This happens in the electron column where the electrons are focused to a spot.
+This happens in the electron column where the electromagnetic lenses are located.
+Before the electron beam hits the sample, the electrons are focused to a spot.
 The spot size defines in principle the resolution of a SEM.
 The highest achieved resolution of a SEM is below 1 nm.
 At and below the sample surface, incident electrons interact with the sample atoms.
-Some primary electrons scatter, others generate secondary electron detector, an Everhard-Thornley-Detector, detects the secondary electron within a few μs for one spot.
-For example, if the dwell time of the electron beam is 10 μs on each spot, an image with 1000 x 1000 pixels will take 10 s.
+Some primary electrons scatter, others generate secondary electrons or x-rays at the sample surface.
+Since the primary electron spot is in the nm range, the beam scans step by step and row by row.
+The standard secondary electron detector, an Everhard-Thornley-Detector, detects the secondary electrons within a few μs for one spot.
+For example, if the dwell time of the electron beam is $10\,\mu s$ on each spot, an image with $1000\,x\,1000$ pixels will take $10\,s$.
 This scanning principle applies not only to imaging but also to EDX measurements or to EBSD measurements.